buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Heated Weapons.*** Any metal melee weapon the salamander wields deals an extra 3 (1d6) fire damage on a hit (already included in the attack).

-***Heated Body.*** A creature that comes into contact with the salamander or hits it with a melee attack while within 3 feet of it takes 7 (2d6) fire damage.
+***Heated Body.*** A creature that comes into contact with the salamander or hits it with a melee attack while within 3 meters of it takes 7 (2d6) fire damage.

 **Actions*Multiattack.*** The salamander makes two attacks: one with its spear and one with its tail.